aksiksi/gelatin/README.md

 # gelatin

-A CLI tool that simplifies importing user &amp; watch data into Jellyfin
+A CLI tool that simplifies importing user & watch data into Jellyfin.

+## Usage